jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 }
 ```

-Usually there's more documentation but I didn't want you to stop reading here.
+Usually there's more comments, but I didn't want you to stop reading.
 Sometimes you can hardly see the code for the comments.
 Where is my code?
 Oh, it's hiding behind that wall of text.

 Stop Repeating the Comments!
 ----------------------------